oqtane/oqtane.docs/Oqtane.Docs/articles/documentation/how-it-works.md

 Basically this says what code it should pick up, where the `.md` files are and where to put the output.
 We've tried to make it very clear where we made relevant changes and smuggled comment-nodes into the file for clarity.

-An important thing to note is that ... api ... etc.

 ## Layout

 The layout is configured in the `docfx.json` where it will